RupalJain97/Rubik-Solver/README.md

 # Rubik's Cube
-### The Simplest and Easiest Way to Solve the Rubik's Cube.
+#### The Simplest and Easiest Way to Solve the Rubik's Cube.

 ![Rubik Cube Image](/images/1.jpg)

 ## Introduction
 A Rubik’s cube is a 3D combination puzzle that has 6 faces, each face usually has 9 stickers in a 3x3 layout and the objective of the puzzle is to achieve the solved state where each face must be returned to having a unique color.
 Here I have applied the algorithm that will help solve the Rubik's Cube.
 It is simple and easy way to learn how to solve the Rubik's Cube very quickly.
 In my program, there are 2 ways to solve the cube i.e. you have to choose that who will solve... you or computer.
-Now, first let's understand the model of the cube and then follow the steps I have explained to solve the cube.

 ## Algorithm